 Founder and Executive Director

-Saiba has spent the last 5 plus years of his life, traveling 3 to 4 times a year to Liberia working to develop engaging lives for young girls using a series of community outreach projects.
-His commitment, enthusiasm, vision and relentless work ethic has been pivotal in the development and expansion of the Read 2 Ride 101 Literacy Program from urban Liberia, to rural parts of Grand Cape Mount County.
+SAIBA KHASU ROBERTS has traveled three to four times each year to Liberia over the last six years, building a series of community outreach projects to develop engaging lives for young girls.
+His commitment, enthusiasm, vision and relentless work ethic has been pivotal in the development and expansion of the Read 2 Ride 101 Literacy Program, which currently ranges from urban Liberia, to rural parts of Grand Cape Mount County.

 HON.
-CATHERINE WATSON KHASU served as Superintendent (state governor) of Grand Cape Mount from 2006 – 2012 where she was the first woman to do so and was a beloved and effective servant of the people due to her command of several local languages, her vision and understanding of traditional Liberian and Western customs and commands several local languages.
-She holds a Law Degree from the University of Liberia and a Diploma in International Relations and Development from Oxford.
+CATHERINE WATSON KHASU served as the first female Superintendent (State Governor) of Grand Cape Mount from 2006 through 2012.
+She was a beloved and effective servant of the people with a respected conscience and vision.
+Hon.
+Watson has a valuable understanding of traditional Liberian and Western customs and commands several local languages.
+She holds a Law Degree from the University of Liberia and a Diploma in International Relations and Development from Oxford University.
 Hon Watson had a long career as in the Liberian Foreign Service, beginning as a cadet in 1980.
-She served posts in Egypt and Brussels in the 80s and 90s respectively and finally retired after being asked to serve a few years in the People’s Republic of China from 2015-2017.
+She served posts in Egypt and Brussels in the 80s and 90s respectively and finally retired after being asked to serve in the People’s Republic of China from 2015-2017.

-JEHU A RICHARDSON is the President of Coastal Ventures Inc. Before that he served as COO of Konblo-Bumi Inc. and General Manager of AmLib United Minerals, respectively, based in Liberia.
-At AmLib, he and his partner and brother, geologist Nathaniel Richardson, successfully planned and begun the restoration of the 14-year dormant Bong Mines railroad until it was taken over by the Liberian government.
-He is also a retired pilot who served as Chief Pilot and ultimately General Operations Manager of Liberian Air and holds the distinction of Knight Commander for his contributions to Aviation.
-He is an alum of the University of Liberia and Pace University.
+JEHU A RICHARDSON is the President of Coastal Ventures Inc. and formerly served as COO of Konblo-Bumi Inc. He is the former General Manager of AmLib United Minerals, based in Liberia.
+This is where he and his brother, geologist Nathaniel Richardson, successfully planned the restoration of the 14-year dormant Bong Mines railroad until it was taken over by the Liberian government.
+Jehu, also a retired pilot, served as Chief Pilot and ultimately General Operations Manager of Liberian Air.
+He holds the distinction of Knight Commander for his contributions to Aviation, and is an alum of the University of Liberia and Pace University.

-Sam Zulon is the former Controller of Liberia Ministry of Education.
-He worked at the ministry of education for seven years as financial controller and his duties were preparation and execution of the ministry’s educational budgets and preparation of financial reports.
-He also handled all activities of all donor funded projects and prepared their financial reports for submission to various donors.
-Other financial responsibilities as designated by top ministry management remotely.
+SAM ZULON is the former Financial Comptroller of Liberia’s Ministry of Education.
+For seven years, his duties included the preparation and execution of the Ministry’s educational budgets and financial reports.
+He also handled all activities of all donor funded projects and prepared reports for submission to various donors.
+He continued to aid additional fiscal responsibilities as designated by top ministry management remotely.
 We are grateful for his financial expertise on the building of our programs and projects.

-Abraham has worked for the past five plus years as our community counselor and “Swiss army knife.”
-A ‘jack of all trades,’ Abraham fills in wherever he’s needed from assisting our teachers during lessons, buying our supplies, building our tables and stools, visiting with parents along with Miatta and Annietta, teaching our kids how to ride bikes and so much more.
-We really wouldn’t have made it this far without his varied skill set, effort and commitment.
+ABRAHAM KROMA joined our team over five years ago, working as our community counselor and “Swiss army knife.”
+A ‘jack of all trades,’ Abraham fills in wherever he’s needed- assisting our teachers during lessons, buying our supplies, building our tables and stools, visiting parents along with Miatta and Annietta, teaching our kids how to ride bikes, and so much more.
+We really would not have made it this far without his varied skill set, effort and commitment.

-Annietta has wonderful energy and is a very engaging and dynamic teacher utilizing her years of experience and varied skills to push our girls to achieve their best.
-She previously worked as an Instructor with the We Care Library and also travelled the country helping to improve the skills of teachers at a number of workshops in different counties.
+ANIETTA REVES is a very engaging and dynamic teacher.
+Her wonderful energy, varied skillset, and years of experience exemplifies our values as she pushes our girls to achieve their best.
+She previously worked as an Instructor at the We Care Library where she travelled the country helping improve teachers’ skills at a number of workshops.